-According to the Japanese company, further accuracy is ensured courtesy of their Multi-Band 6 Atomic Timekeeping technology.
+According to the Japanese company, the higher accuracy of the mechanism comes courtesy of their Multi-Band 6 Atomic Timekeeping technology.

-The “6″ here means that the watch is capable of receiving radio calibration signals from up to six different transmitters strategically placed all over the civilized world.
+The “6” here means that the electronic module inside the G-Shock MT-G is capable of receiving radio calibration signals from up to six different transmitters strategically placed all over the civilized world.

-Practically speaking, customers living in Africa, Australia Latin America and most ex-Soviet countries that don’t share their borders either with EU or with China are again left behind.
+Practically speaking, customers living in Africa, Australia Latin America, and most ex-Soviet countries that don’t share their borders either with the EU or with China are again left behind.
 Damn it.

-All these functions need enormous amount of power, so the watch is equipped with a tiny solar panel working together with a high-capacity rechargeable battery.
+All these functions need an enormous amount of power, so the dial is equipped with a tiny solar panel working together with a high-capacity rechargeable battery.

 Due to the use of stainless steel for the body and the bracelet, the watch is pretty heavy, too, tipping the scales at some 130 grams.

-Complications: Date, day of week, chronograph, 29 cities, atomic clock synchronization
+Complications: Date, day of the week, chronograph, 29 cities, atomic clock synchronization

 Case height: 16.00 mm